Testimonials and success stories

 Pauline - Italian

 "My skills and knowledge have develop a lot and I have a better understanding of what is involved in Business Admin.
-DBC was a great place to start my apprenticeship and I had all the support and help I needed.”
+Darlington Borough Council was a great place to start my apprenticeship and I had all the support and help I needed.”

 Louise Burn - Advanced Apprentice Business Administration